GeoMaciolek/RedoneBackup/README.md

 ## Building

+### Redone Backup / Clone Notes

 **Note!
 The following is untested!**  It is copied verbatim from the [original SourceForge documentation](http://sourceforge.net/p/redobackup/wiki/Home/).
-Beware formatting issues; asterisks may or may not have leading backslashes.
-(To be fixed).
+Beware possible formatting issues; if in doubt, check the original docs, and always use care.
 The documentation below refers to the project as **Redo Backup**," which is (or may be) copyrighted / trademarked by the original authors.
 No claim of ownership is intended here.

 ### Creating a Redo Backup Live CD from Scratch